flutter/website/src/docs/deployment/ios.md

 For a detailed overview of app signing, see
 [Create, export, and delete signing certificates][appsigning].

+## Updating the app's deployment version
+If you changed `Deployment Target` in your Xcode project, open `ios/Flutter/AppframeworkInfo.plist` in your Flutter app and update the `MinimumOSVersion` value to match.

 ## Updating the app's version number